THE 2026 COMPETITION

 • Data analytics: traceability (eg blockchain)

-• Emerging tech: food apps and tools (eg AI for emissions tracking)
+• Emerging tech & AI: food apps and tools (eg AI for emissions tracking)

 • Circular economy: repair, renew, recycle (eg food waste initiatives)